Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-A case of special interest is when $r=2$ where, as proved in \cite{blanchet2016non} $\N_r$ is equivalent to the Alexander-Conway function (see Corollary 6.19, taking into account the difference in the definition of the modified quantum dimension used here).
-The precise statement is the following, letting $\xi=i$:
+A case of special interest is when $r=2$ where, as proved in~\cite{blanchet2016non} $\N_r$ is equivalent to the Alexander--Conway function (see Corollary 6.19, taking into account the difference in the definition of the modified quantum dimension used here).
+The precise statement is the following, letting $\xi={\rm i}$: {\samepage where $\varepsilon$ is the vector $(1,1,\ldots, 1)$ as in~\eqref{epsilon-vector}.}

-\begin{example} Let $L$ be a plumbing link the components of which are colored by $\mu_I,\,I\in \vert$, and let $B$ be the linking matrix.
-Then:
+\begin{Example} Let $L$ be a plumbing link the components of which are colored by $\mu_I$, $I\in \vert$, and let $B$ be the linking matrix.
+Using equations (Nf) and (Nh) of~\cite{costantino2014quantum} one gets

-In the case $r=2$, so that $\xi=i$ we get:
+In the case $r=2$, so that $\xi={\rm i}$ we get